-It’s no surprise, then, that eSignature solution SignEasy recorded a 2.4x jump in paid users of signature solution SignEasy was recorded between March and April 2020.
-In our research, at SignEasy, we have seen that the IT and HR departments of companies have been the most enthusiastic adopters of eSignature solution with ~ 210% user growth in Q2 vs Q1 2020.
-Meanwhile, in the same time period, usership inoperations and admin departments saw a 73% growth in users, and the legal and finance departments saw a 53% increase.
+It’s no surprise, then, that eSignature solution SignEasy recorded a 2.4x jump in paid users between March and April 2020.
+At SignEasy, we noticed that IT and HR departments have been the most enthusiastic adopters of eSignature technology, with approximately 210% user growth in Q2 vs Q1 2020.
+In that same time period, usership inoperations and admin departments grew by 73%, while legal and finance departments saw a 53% increase.

-Top barriers to the adoption of eSignature solutions
+Top barriers to eSignature adoption

-Top 4 steps to improve eSignature adoption
+4 key steps to improve eSignature adoption

-Understand the needs of your ‘frequent signers’ to see what aspects of documentation are being disrupted during remote work.
+- What do your employees need?
+Understand the needs of your ‘frequent signers’ to determine which steps in the signing process are being disrupted by remote work.
 Then, choose an eSignature solution that works symbiotically with your employees.
-Also, to make it much easier for users to sign contracts online, get an eSignature solution that integrates with platforms that your employees use regularly such as G Suite, Dropbox, Freshworks, and Microsoft Teams.
-An easy-to-integrate API platform like SignEasy lets you include eSignatures effortlessly within your existing application’s workflows.
+One way to make it significantly easier for users to sign contracts online is to select an eSignature solution that integrates with platforms they already use (G Suite, Dropbox, Freshworks, Microsoft Teams, etc.).
+An easy-to-integrate API platform like SignEasy can also allow you to seamlessly integrate eSignature capabilities into your existing application’s workflows.

-You need your business leaders to truly embrace eSignature solutions so that they may inspire remote employees to join in.
-Their open endorsement and use of the tool adds credibility to the process change, helping the company break its wet-signature habit.
+- Is your leadership team convinced?
+You need your business leaders to truly embrace eSignature solutions so remote employees feel inspired to join in.
+Their open endorsement and use of the tool will lend credibility to the change, helping the company break its wet-signature habit.

 To get C-suite executives onboard, develop a well-researched proposal that broadly answers the following question: “Are you missing out on real innovation, in this time of crisis, by sticking with wet signatures?”

-- Percentage of contracts executed with eSignature
+- Percentage of contracts executed with eSignatures

 - Speed of document generation